heeler-deer/MedArticleFinder/README.md

-By using [scihub.py](https://github.com/zaytoun/scihub.py), we can easily download paper by building their sci-hub url:
+By using [scihub.py](https://github.com/zaytoun/scihub.py), we can easily download papers by building their sci-hub url:

 ```